Special Weather Statement issued for Glades, Hendry by NWS - News Break

 Special Weather Statement issued for Glades, Hendry by NWS

-Effective: 2021-07-11 19:50:00 EDT Expires: 2021-07-12 16:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: To report severe weather, contact your nearest law enforcement agency.
+Effective: 2021-07-11 19:50:00 EDT Expires: 2021-07-12 13:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
+Seek shelter in a safe building until the storm passes.
+This activity was also developing in an environment favorable for the formation of funnel clouds.
+Stay tuned to NOAA weather radio and local media for additional updates and possible warnings.
+To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Glades; Hendry SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN HENDRY AND GLADES COUNTIES UNTIL 445 PM EDT * At 354 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Palmdale, moving northwest at 20 mph. * Wind gusts up to 50 mph possible with this storm. * Locations impacted include Clewiston, Moore Haven, Lakeport, Palmdale, Brighton Seminole Reservation, Ortona, Lake Hicpochee and Harlem.alerts.weather.gov
+Target Area: Glades; Hendry SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL HENDRY AND GLADES COUNTIES UNTIL 100 PM EDT * At 1207 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Ortona, or 9 miles southwest of Moore Haven, moving northwest at 25 mph. * Winds in excess of 45 mph possible with this storm. * Locations impacted include Moore Haven, Lakeport, Palmdale, Ortona, Muse, Port La Belle and Lake Hicpochee.alerts.weather.gov

 Comments / 0